-A clergyman who oversaw a children's home where abuse took place in the 1970s and 80s "never once" reported staff to police, he said in a newly-discovered interview.
+A clergyman responsible for a county's social services in the 1970s and 80s "never once" reported staff to police, he said.

 He died in May 2017 aged 89.